ada-url/ada/README.md

     -d, --diagram: Print a diagram of the result
     -u, --url: URL Parameter (required)
     -h, --help: Print usage
-    -g, --get: Get a specific part of the URL (e.g., 'origin', 'host', etc.)
-    -b, --benchmark: Run benchmark for piped file functions
+    -g, --get: Get a specific part of the URL (e.g., 'origin', 'host', etc. as mentionned in the examples above) -b, --benchmark: Run benchmark for piped file functions

 ### Usage/Examples: